A chic family-friendly ski and spa hotel with the sunniest terrace in the Trois Vallées”

 Remember baby and child equipment may be limited or need pre-booking

 The restaurant has a kids’ menu, and the brasserie serves plenty of child-friendly options, including wood-fired pizzas.
-The lofts and lodges have full kitchens, so you can prepare meals and snacks.
+The lofts have full kitchens, so you can prepare meals and snacks.

 Kids Activities on site: